Guidelines

 • Address several subdisciplines of environmental studies knowledge that are relevant to the topic of your paper.
 Make explicit links and connections with other areas.

 • Even after you have handed in your annotated bibliography, you should continue to annotate your source material.
-Once you have a few dozen articles to keep track of, it can be difficult to remember which one had that specific information or argument you needed.
-Annotations help you to find that article again.
-As mentioned above, a citation manager program is a great tool to help with this.
+Once you have a few dozen articles to keep track of, it can be difficult to remember which one had the specific information or argument you needed.
+Searchable annotations in a citation management program help you to find that article again.